MBezuidenhoutGH/CMPG-323-Project-2-34494847/README.md

 Note: No snippets of imporant code will be provided because I am concered about plagiarism<br />
 <h2>How to use the API</h2>
 <p>
+	Note: To use the API in API Management service, please refer to after this section<br /><br />
 	In order to use the API of student 34494847 the user needs to click this link: <a href="https://api-34494847.azurewebsites.net/swagger/index.html">API-34494847</a>.
 	Once the web page has landed, the user will be greeted with the following banner: <br />
 	<br /><img src="img/landingbanner.png" alt="API-34494847 landing banner image"/><br />